-A fan-favorite travel card, the Chase Sapphire Preferred offers a good rewards rate and one of the most valuable sign-up bonuses currently available.
-If you redeem all 100,000 points (after spending $4,000 in the first three months to earn the bonus) for travel in the Ultimate Rewards portal, they are worth up to $1,250.
+A fan-favorite travel card, the Chase Sapphire Preferred offers a good rewards rate and a valuable sign-up bonus.
+If you redeem all 60,000 points (after spending $4,000 in the first three months to earn the bonus) for travel in the Ultimate Rewards portal, they are worth up to $750.
 The biggest drawback to the Sapphire Preferred is its $95 annual fee, though heavy spenders can probably offset this cost with a great earning rate on travel and restaurant purchases.

 The Wells Fargo Propel American Express card is no longer available.

 How to use the Bank of America Travel Rewards credit card:

 - Spend at least $1,000 in the first 90 days to earn the sign-up bonus.